girder/girder_worker/docs/plugins.rst

         (, "resource_type": <"file", "item", or "folder", default is "file">) }

+.. note :: For historical reasons, task inputs that do not specify a ``target`` field and are bound to a Girder input will default to having the data downloaded to a file (i.e. ``target="filepath"`` behavior).
+This is different from the normal default behavior for other IO modes, which is to download the data to an object in memory.
+For this reason, it is suggested that if your task input is going to support Girder IO mode, that you specify the ``target`` field explicitly on it rather than using the default.

 The output mode also assumes data of format ``string/text`` that is a path to a file in the filesystem.
 That file will then be uploaded under an existing folder (under a new item with the same name as the file), or into an existing item.